Information about Power Finance Corporation Limited

 |Manohar Balwani||Company Secretary & PIO||Power Finance Corporation Ltd., Urjanidhi' , 1, Barakhamba Lane, Connaught Place, New Delhi-110001||011-23456000 (O)||+firstname.lastname@example.org|

-The responsibility of PIO is to provide information to the persons requesting for the information under Right to Information Act, 2005 pertaining to Power Finance Corporation Limited.
+The responsibility of PIO is to collect information from deemed PIO(s) and to provide it to the persons requesting for the information under Right to Information Act, 2005 pertaining to Power Finance Corporation Limited.

 |Name||Designation||Address||Telephone No||Fax No.|